birbkeks/Firefox-Titlebar-Button-Fix/README.md

 This theme fixes titlebar min max close buttons for Firefox in linux.

 ## What is this bug?
-If you put your cursor at the very top right corner, titlebar close button doesn't get selected unlike every other browsers, or Firefox in Windows 7/8/10/11 etc. <br>
+If you put your cursor at the very top right corner, titlebar close button doesn't get selected unlike every other browser, or Firefox on Windows 7/8/10/11 etc. <br>
 (none of the chromium based browsers have this problem)

 <p align="center">